-- 10% of the Shaldieli shares are reserved for existing Shaldieli shareholders without any contribution of funds to the business.
-This will result in dilution of our indirect interest, which could exceed 20% if the options proposed to be issued in the transaction are exercised. - · Mr. Cooper will be chairman and president of Shaldieli without our vote or approval as the majority stockholder of IPC Cayman. - · The proposed transaction structure provides no proper safeguards to Bontan regarding future activities of Shaldieli and the Shaldieli board structure. - · The proposed Shaldieli transaction appears to involve numerous conflicts of interest and related party transactions with Mr. Cooper and his affiliates, including issues concerning his remuneration, status as a director, option rights, annual grants, and right to a percentage of the profits of Shaldieli.
+- · 10% of the Shaldieli shares are reserved for existing Shaldieli shareholders without any contribution of funds to the business.
+This will result in dilution of our indirect interest, which could exceed 20% if the options proposed to be issued in the transaction are exercised. - · Mr. Cooper will be chairman and president of Shaldieli without our vote or approval as the majority stockholder of IPC Cayman. - · The proposed transaction structure provides no proper safeguards to Bontan regarding future activities of Shaldieli and the Shaldieli board structure. - · The proposed Shaldieli transaction appears to involve numerous conflicts of interest and related party transactions with Mr. Cooper and his affiliates, including issues concerning his remuneration, status as a directior, option rights, annual grants, and right to a percentage of the profits of Shaldieli.

 The Shaldieli transaction is also subject to approval by Shaldieli's shareholders and to Israeli regulatory approvals.
 As of the date of this prospectus, Shaldieli has not held a shareholder meeting to approve the proposed Shaldieli transaction.
 Shaldieli has reported that the shareholders' meeting to approve the transaction did not take place due to the Israel Securities Authority demands and that the shareholders' meeting for approval of this transaction has been postponed for an indefinite period of time.
-In light of our inability to obtain a temporary injunction against the proposed Shaldieli transaction and past actions taken by Mr. Cooper without Bontan's consent to register the 13.609% working interest in IPC Partnership rather than in IPC Cayman, and to sell off a 50% interest in IPC Partnership to Ofer, Bontan cannot assure that IPC Cayman and IPC Partnership will not attempt to consummate the proposed transaction with Shaldieli without Bontan's consent.
+In light of our inability to obtain a temporary injunction against the proposed Shaldieli transaction and past actions taken by Mr. Cooper without Bontan's consent to register the 13.609% working interest in IPC Partnership rather than in IPC Cayman, and to sell off a 50% interest in IPC Partnership to Ofer, Bontan cannot assure that IPC Cayman and IPC Partnership will not attempt to comsummate the proposed transaction with Shaldieli without Bontan's consent.

 The complete details of the Shaldieli transaction are not known to us.
-However, Shaldieli published a Transaction Report (equivalent to a prospectus) as part of its reports to the Israeli Stock Exchange on December 11, 2010 and published a new transaction report on June 21, 2011 calling for a shareholders meeting on July 26, 2011 to approve the said deal.
-We have been not been provided with copies of communication that Shaldieli might have had with the Israel Securities Authority as a result of its filing of the Transaction Reports and are therefore not aware of the issues raised, if any by the Israel Securities Authority.
+However, Shaldieli published a Transaction Report (equivalent to a prospectus) as part of its reports to the Israeli Stock Exchange on December 11, 2010.
+We have been not been provided with copies of communication that Shaldieli might have had with the Israel Securities Authority as a result of its filing of the Transaction Report and are therefore not awaree of issues raised, if any by the Israel Securities Authority.